Are you ready to adopt?

 Generally even tempered and gentle, they are pack-orientated dogs which means that they will quickly adopt human “masters” into their pack.
 They are affectionate towards those that they know and trust.
 In order to allow different Greyhounds to hunt and race together, aggressiveness towards other dogs and people has been nearly eliminated from the breed.

-Greyhounds make great pets because they are quiet, well mannered, and very easy to live with.
-They are, in general, friendly, affectionate, lazy, calm, clean, loving, trusting and good-natured.
+Greyhounds make great pets because they generally are quiet, well mannered, and easy to live with.

 Interesting Greyhound Trivia – Did you know?